What is Bullying?

 - Notify the parents of the student(s) who bullies, including the actions of the student and the consequences.

 If, after an investigation, the school finds that there is NOT bullying and you feel they have made an error, the District has a process for appealing (PDF) that decision.
 Please review all the steps on this procedure (PDF), but briefly you will need to meet with the school and ask for documentation detailing the results of their investigation; then fill out this form (PDF); gather documents that you think will refute the School's finding and prove the bullying has been occuring; scan all documents and e-mail them to firstname.lastname@example.org.
-We recommend that you copy yourself, the Parent Resource Coordinator for your school, Diane Sher (email@example.com) and the Assitant Superintendent for your school.
+We recommend that you copy yourself, the Parent Resource Coordinator for your school, [placeholder for Name & Contact] and the Assistant Superintendent for your school.
+If you are unsure who is the Assistant Superintendent at your school, give us a call - we'll be happy to help with that.

 The District will review the paperwork and return a decision within 14 days of receiving the paperwork.